 - Then Instagram will examine your catalog, so wait until it is approved.

 - Once it’s approved, you’ll see a shopping tab appear on your profile.
 The tab showcases your product catalog in your profile layout.

 - After it’s done, upload and tag your products.
 Click “Tag Products” to find the products you want to match with the ones you uploaded.

-To create shoppable stories, go through the same procedure of catalog creation on Facebook.
-After it is done:
+To create shoppable stories, go through the same procedure as catalog creation on Facebook.
+Once complete:

 - Upload a photo/video to Instagram Story.

 - Once you’ve chosen a product, you are done.